New towns in the United Kingdom: Garden cities

 The concept of the "garden city" was first envisaged by Ebenezer Howard in his 1898 book To-morrow: A Peaceful Path to Real Reform, as an alternative to the pollution and overcrowding in Britain's growing urban areas.
 Taking inspiration from the model villages of Port Sunlight and Bournville, he saw garden cities as the "joyous union" of town and country, providing a much better quality of life for those who lived there.

-Two garden cities were built – Letchworth, Hertfordshire, in 1903, and Welwyn Garden City, Hertfordshire, in 1920.
+Two garden cities were built, both in Hertfordshire – Letchworth, founded in 1903, and Welwyn Garden City, founded in 1920.

 The underlying principles of garden cities (including community engagement, well designed housing, easily accessible recreational and shopping facilities, and an integrated transport network) were influential in the development of the post-war new towns movement.

 Overspill estates

 An "overspill estate" is a housing estate planned and built for the housing of excess population in urban areas, both from the natural increase of population and often in order to rehouse people from decaying inner city areas, usually as part of the process of slum clearance.
 They were created on the outskirts of most large British towns and during most of the 20th century, with new towns being an alternative approach outside London after World War II.
 The objective of this was to bring more economic activity to these smaller communities, whilst relieving pressure on overpopulated areas of major cities.